NicoletaV/bookmark-app/bookmark-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+!!! `nvm use v21.7.3` and  `npx json-server db.json` in another terminal for running json-server for API requests

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.